champred/UPR-Android/README.md

 **Note: the app is in early stages of development, you may experience bugs!**

-1. Download the APK from the "Releases" page to the right and expanding the "Assets" dropdown on the latest release.
+1. Download the APK from the [Releases](https://github.com/champred/UPR-Android/releases) page.
 2. Open the downloaded APK from your web browser or file manager.
 You may need to allow your web browser or file manager to install apps by going to `Android Settings>Apps & Notifications>Advanced>Special app access>Install unknown apps`.
 3. Once the app is installed, you should see this after opening it:
 <img src="https://user-images.githubusercontent.com/46391895/173204207-f182c85c-ded6-42fd-9faa-7cbbfefbb8e3.png" height="440">